Oscarz90/bismarck-cs/.github/PULL_REQUEST_TEMPLATE.md

 ## Test

->In this section, describe how to test the PR.
+>:pencil2: In this section, describe how to test the PR.
 >
 >+ Describe the acceptance criteria.
 >+ How can this be tested by another developer?